Shishir-Hegde14/SUDO_SHUTDOWN-DEVTRAILS/README.md

-# SUDO_SHUTDOWN-DEVTRIALS
+# SUDO_SHUTDOWN-DEVTRAILS
-Team: Sudo Shutdown.
+Team: Sudo Shutdown

-[project title] — AI-Powered Parametric Income Protection for Quick-Commerce Riders
+### Lastmile — an AI-Powered Parametric Income Protection for Quick-Commerce Riders

-A mobile-first parametric insurance platform that protects quick-commerce delivery riders from income loss caused by verified external disruptions.
+Lastmile is a mobile-first parametric insurance platform that protects quick-commerce delivery riders from income loss caused by verified external disruptions.

 Problem Statement:
 Quick-commerce delivery riders are an essential part of urban delivery ecosystem.
 Their earnings depend on continuous order flow, active working hours, and access to operational delivery zones.
 However, external disruptions such as heavy rain, flooding, waterlogging, severe AQI, heatwaves, dark-store shutdowns, and platform outages can sharply reduce their ability to work and earn.